janisz/janisz.github.com/_posts/2013-12-01-ssh-tricks.md

 * *Idefix*, *Obelix* - new servers that allows connection only from Asterix

 In other words *Obelix* and *Idefix* can talk only with *Asterix* who can talk with anybody (e.g *Panoramix*)

+**EDIT**

+All I wrote above works fine.
+There could be problem if your SSH connection is idle for long time and server may close connection (it could be prevented by adding `KeepAlive` parameter in configuration).
+I was searching for better solution and I found it.
+It turns out that SSH has described feature built in and all I need to do is to add proper configuration entry.
+Here is how it should look like

+	Host Asterix
+	        HostName asterix.domain.pl
+	Host Obelix
+	        ProxyCommand ssh -q -W %h:%p Asterix
+	        HostName obelix.domain.pl
+	Host Idefix
+	        ProxyCommand ssh -q -W %h:%p Asterix
+	        HostName idefix.domain.pl